RamblingCookieMonster/PSDeploy/README.md

                    'Tasks\AllOfThisDirectory'

         To '\\contoso.org\share$\Tasks'          # One or more destinations to deploy the sources to

+        Tagged Prod                              # One or more tags you can use to restrict deployments or queries

         WithOptions @{
             Mirror: True                         # If the source is a folder, triggers robocopy purge.
 Danger.